steadylearner/Python_Tkinter_Example/README.md

 <!-- ## main.py -->

 The entry point for this Tkinter app will be [main.py](https://github.com/steadylearner/Python_Tkinter_Example/blob/main/main.py) file.
-It will be the most imporant part for this ap.
+It will be the most important part for this ap.

-To start withm you can see the code snippet at the end.
+To start with, you can see the code snippet at the end.

 ```py
 if __name__ == "__main__":